hashicorp/nomad/website/source/docs/enterprise/namespaces.html.md

-In [Nomad Enterprise](https://www.hashicorp.com/products/nomad/), a shared cluster can be partioned into [namespaces](/guides/namespaces.html) which allows jobs and their associated objects to be segmented from each other and other users of the cluster.
+In [Nomad Enterprise](https://www.hashicorp.com/products/nomad/), a shared cluster can be partioned into [namespaces](/guides/namespaces.html) which allows jobs and their associated objects to be isolated from each other and other users of the cluster.

 Namespaces enhance the usability of a shared cluster by isolating teams from the jobs of others, provide fine grain access control to jobs when coupled with